External KVM Access

 Tasks can be created in our ticket system.

-Please note: Clients are provided 10 hours a month of Remote Hands for free.
+Please note that clients are provided 10 hours a month of Remote Hands for free.
 Additional time can be purchased for ₽100 / 4 hours.

 Installing Java for External KVM Connections